 Things that increase your risk for diabetic foot problems include:

-If your blood sugar levels are persistently above the target range, you are more likely to have foot problems.
+• Poor blood sugar control.
+If your blood sugar levels are almost always above the target range, you are more likely to have foot problems.

-Smoking contributes to circulatory problems in your extremities, increasing your likelihood of developing foot problems.
+• Smoking.
+Smoking can lead to blood flow problems in your extremities, such as your toes or feet.
+This increases your risk of developing foot problems.

 How do problems start?

-• Your feet are at risk for problems that arise from poor muscular control.
-If your nerves are no longer able to carry the correct motion signals to your feet and lower legs while you walk, your body may force your feet into unnatural positions as you move.
-Changing the way you walk increases your risk of getting foot ulcers and deformities.
-In fact, about half of all people with diabetes have a hammer toe or claw toe deformity or a Charcot foot deformity caused by an abnormal walk.
+• If your nerves are no longer able to carry the correct signals to your feet and legs while you walk, your body may force your feet into unnatural positions as you move.
+Changing the way you walk increases your risk of getting foot ulcers.
+It also raises your risk of getting a foot deformity, such as hammer toe or claw toe or Charcot foot.

 What can you do to help prevent problems?

-Keeping your blood sugar under control and doing daily foot care can help you prevent foot problems from diabetes.
+Keeping your blood sugar in your target range and doing daily foot care can help you prevent foot problems from diabetes.

 • Keep your blood sugar close to normal by watching what you eat, monitoring your blood sugar, taking medicines if prescribed, and getting regular exercise.